alibeniaminali/Console-Logs/README.md

 ## Concept
 A full-stack desktop application developed during my last week at the General Assembly Software Engineering Course.
 Console Logs is a social media platform, where people can share and upload video clips of gaming footage related to specific games, and allows other users to comment on them.
+It was my first experience using technologies such as Python, PostgreSQL and Django.

 ## Timeline
 - 7 days